Skip to Content

 If you have three light switches, one on the ground level at the bottom of the stairs, one on a landing halfway up the stairs, and one at the top of the stairs, the middle one (halfway up the stairs) must be an intermediate switch.

-Sockets and switches on a flat plate or a raised plate?
-Light switches and sockets with flat plates have less depth on the plate.
+Are you considering sockets and switches mounted on flat or raised plates?
+Light switches and sockets designed with flat plates feature a slimmer profile, offering less depth compared to those mounted on raised plates.

-Now that you understand the extent of a basic light switch choose the varieties of light switches that best fit your house and your purpose.
-Alternatively, indulge in something enjoyable, and of course, practical.
+Now that you understand the extent of a basic light switch, choose the varieties of lighting controls that best fit your house and your purpose.
+Alternatively, indulge in something enjoyable and, of course, practical.

 For more related content, visit our guide on how to light a living room with no overhead lighting here.